Raghavisdev/100-Days-of-Code---Python/README.md

 *args	def total(*nums):	Accepts multiple positional arguments as a tuple.
 **kwargs	def info(**data):	Accepts multiple keyword arguments as a dictionary.
 Scope	global x	Refers to a variable outside the function (global scope).

+# Day 6: Object-Oriented Programming (OOPs) in Python

+Welcome to Day 6 of my #100DaysOfPython journey!
+Today was all about mastering OOPs — the backbone of scalable, reusable code design.

+🧠 Concepts Covered
+Concept	Description
+🐶 Basic Class & Method	Created simple classes like Dog with attributes and methods 🏎️ Class vs Instance Variables	Learned the difference between class-level (wheels) and instance-level (brand) data 🐱 Inheritance	Reused functionality from parent (Animal) in child (Cat) classes 🔄 super() Keyword	Used to call parent class constructor when extending functionality 🔐 Encapsulation	Made variables private (e.g., __balance) to protect sensitive data 🔁 Polymorphism	Used same method name (sound()) to behave differently across classes ✨ Magic Methods	Used __str__ and __len__ to define custom behavior for print() and len()

+💻 What I Coded
+✔ Built real-world class examples like Dog, Car, BankAccount, and Book ✔ Understood how inheritance, encapsulation, and polymorphism work in practice ✔ Discovered how super() bridges parent-child class behavior ✔ Explored Python’s magic methods for clean, readable objects

+🔥 Why This Matters
+OOP is critical for:

+Writing clean, modular, and maintainable code

+Building real-world applications like web backends, games, and even AI systems

+Thinking like a developer, not just a coder

+📂 File
+DAY6.py: Contains all OOP examples (no decorators yet – that's for Day 7!)

+Feel free to ⭐ the repo if you're learning with me or fork it and try out the code yourself!
+Let’s keep growing together. 🚀